MA Classics and Ancient History / Course details

 Feedback methods

-• Written feedback on fortnightly homework exercises;
+• Written feedback on weekly homework exercises;

 • Written feedback on formative and summative assessment (see above);